, the best/only spot in Portland, Ore. in which out-of-towners can hunker down for the night in a trailer-bound tiny house

 — first opened nearly a year ago as an “urban campground” on a once-vacant lot in Northeast Portland’s Alberta Arts District, there were a trio of pint-sized accommodations that guests could choose from: the Tandem (165-square-feet), the Rosebud (100-square-feet), and the Pearl (90-square-feet plus a sleeping loft).
 With the addition of the Salsa Box, there are now a total of five fully-equipped tiny houses on the property: the 160-square-foot Skyline and the 140-square-foot Caboose, both billed as being family-friendly, are also new-ish additions to the collection.
 Given that the teeny-tiny Pearl is no longer part of the property, the Salsa Box now holds the distinction of being the smallest tiny home to be parked at Caravan.

-Like its custom-built Caravan cousins, Salsa Box rents for $125 a night (in addition to Airbnb, Caravan now has an independent online booking system) and boasts all the amenities you’d expect to find at a Holiday Inn Express or other decidedly more conventional/less adventurous lodging establishments: fresh towels and bed linens, microwave ovens, an alarm clock coffee makers, toiletries, a blow dryer, a mini-fridge, and, last but not least, a flush toilet.
+Like its custom-built Caravan cousins, Salsa Box rents for $125 a night (in addition to Airbnb, Caravan now has an independent online booking system) and boasts all the amenities you’d expect to find at a Holiday Inn Express or other decidedly more conventional/less adventurous lodging establishments: fresh towels and bed linens, microwave ovens, an alarm clock, coffee maker, toiletries, a blow dryer, a mini-fridge, and, last but not least, a flush toilet.
 On that note, Salsa Box also sports a mini-tub/shower combo measuring 8 cubic feet.
 The bed is a queen.

 The Salsa Box model found at Caravan is the standard 12-foot-long model although Shelter Wise also offers models as long as 20-feet to interested clients (the base model starts at $22,500).
 The “efficient, durable and budget-friendly” Salsa Box can also be configured as an off-grid unit with a composting toilet in lieu of flush toilet along with PV panels and a rooftop rainwater harvesting system.
 Click here